Iobitridol

-Iobitridol (trade name Xenetix) is a pharmaceutical drug used as a radiocontrast agent in X-ray imaging.
+Iobitridol (trade name Xenetix) is a pharmaceutical drug used as an iodine-based radiocontrast agent in X-ray imaging.
 It is injected into blood vessels, joints, or body cavities such as the uterus, and filtered out by the kidneys.
 Its most common adverse effect is nausea.
 Severe allergic reactions are rare.

 The drug received its first marketing approval in 1994 in France and is approved for use in many European countries including the UK, but not in the US.
 It is manufactured by Guerbet.

 Medical uses

-Iobitridol is used for intravenous urography (imaging of the urinary system via a vein), angiography (imaging of blood vessels), angiocardiography (heart and coronary arteries), arthrography (joints), hysterosalpingography (uterus and Fallopian tubes), and imaging of the cranium and the whole body.
+Iobitridol is used for intravenous urography (imaging of the urinary system via a vein), angiography (imaging of blood vessels), angiocardiography (heart and coronary arteries), arthrography (joints), hysterosalpingography (uterus and fallopian tubes), and imaging of the cranium and the whole body.
 It is approved for use in adults and children.

 Contraindications

 The drug is contraindicated in people with manifest hyperthyreosis because of its iodine content.
-It must not be used to image the uterus or Fallopian tubes in pregnant women.
+It must not be used to image the uterus or fallopian tubes in pregnant women.

 Adverse effects

 Iobitridol is generally well tolerated.
 The only side effect observed in more than 1% of patients is nausea.
-Rare side effects (in fewer than 1 per 10 000 people) include anaphylaxis (severe allergic reactions), circulatory collapse, kidney failure, thyroid-related effects, and skin reactions such as Stevens–Johnson syndrome.
+Rare side effects (in fewer than 1 per 10.000 people) include anaphylaxis (severe allergic reactions), circulatory collapse, kidney failure, thyroid-related effects, and skin reactions such as Stevens–Johnson syndrome.
 Rare side effects in brain imaging include convulsions, transient sight disorders, memory loss, and coma.